Oropos

 Oropos (Ωρωπός) is a small town and a municipality in East Attica, Greece.

-The village of Skala Oropou, within the bounds of the municipality, was the site an important ancient Greek city, Oropus, and the famous nearby sanctuary of Amphiaraos is stll visible today.
+The village of Skala Oropou, within the bounds of the municipality, was the site an important ancient Greek city, Oropus, and the famous nearby sanctuary of Amphiaraos is still visible today.

+Name

+The town is known as Oropos in Greek and has been called Ropό in Arvantic.

 Geography

 The municipality Oropos stretches between the Parnitha mountains and the South Euboean Gulf, opposite Eretria (on the island Euboea).
 The town Oropos, the seat of the municipality, is situated on the lower course of the river Asopos, 4 km south of the coast.
 It lies 4 km southwest of Nea Palatia and 55 km north of Athens city center.
 The community Oropos consists of the town Oropos and the nearby villages Kampos and Platania.
 The municipality has an area of 338.183 km2, the community 11.967 km2.

 Municipality

 The present municipality Oropos was formed at the 2011 local government reform by the merger of the following 9 former municipalities, that became municipal units (constituent communities in brackets):